If you’re struggling about where to go for your next vacation, the answer is easy: Hawaii.

 However, it’s not just these high-end options that offer great food, local little cafes or food trucks also offer great variety with delicious flavors.

-Or you can visit a local market like we did on Kauai, buy your own fresh ahi tuna, sear it yourself, pour a glass of wine and enjoy it on your vacation rental's balcony as you watch the humpback whales splash off in the distance.
+Or you can visit a local market as we did on Kauai, buy some fresh ahi tuna, sear it yourself, pour a glass of wine, and enjoy it on your vacation rental’s balcony as you watch the humpback whales splash off in the distance.